syuchan1005/BookReader/README.md

 ## how to use?

-> when you use v1.0.5, please run command ↓
+> when you use v1.0.5, please run this
 > `$ node scripts/removeCacheInBefore.js`